Around the Rezzie

 Blanchland to Buckshott Fell

 Beyond the engine house, half a mile further along the lane, you finally arrive in Blanchland which, I’m sure, can claim to be one of the UK’s most charismatic villages.
 First, you’ll pass the White Monk tearoom (originally a school), followed by the c12th Premonstratensian abbey church with its distinctive gatehouse opposite and just beyond that, the Lord Crewe Arms hotel.
 The hotel was once the abbot’s lodgings before it became the manor house.
-The picturesque quadrangle through which the main road (B6306) passes was once housing for lead miners and extremely dilapidated.
+The picturesque quadrangle through which the B6306 passes was once housing for lead miners and then extremely dilapidated.

 We’d planned that Blanchland would be our first hospitality stop and headed straight for the Lord Crewe Arms.
 In the gatehouse the Weardale Museum (visited easily from the Weardale Way) was exhibiting a collection of contemporary tapestries, all with a Methodist theme – we made a note to pop in before we left.